MSU-DHI-Lab/data-workflows-workshop/day-01-metadata-cleaning-and-normalization/01-labs/lab-01/README.md

 You should see a table preview with columns `id`, `title`, `creator`, `place`, `rights`, `description`, and `date`.
 Each column should have a meaningful header, not data values.

 If something looks wrong, go back and reimport.
 Check that you selected CSV (not TSV) and that the header row option is enabled.

+This is your first time using OpenRefine if you are new to the tool.
+Take a moment to look around the interface.
+The main area shows your data in rows and columns.
+The column headers have dropdown arrows that give you access to transforms and facets.
+The left side panel will show facets once you create them.
+The Undo/Redo tab at the top left tracks everything you do.

 ---